algattik-mve/promptflow-demo/CI-CD.md

 | `open_ai_connection`   | `Azure OpenAI`     | Configure the endpoint of your Azure OpenAI instance    |
 | `ai_search_connection` | `Cognitive search` | Configure the endpoint of your Azure AI Search instance |

-The connections are used by the Azure ML endpoint deployed by the pipeline.
+The connections are used by the Azure ML endpoint deployed by the workflow.

 ## Grant Azure role assignments

 ### Model deployment

-Grant the following IAM role assignments to allow the pipeline to deploy models:
+Grant the following IAM role assignments to allow the workflow to deploy models:

 - Resource: your Azure ML workspace
 - Role: [`AzureML Data Scientist`](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#azureml-data-scientist)